-- Federal income taxes, including your self-employment tax.
-However, you may deduct one-half of your self-employment tax on Form 1040, line 27. - Estate and gift taxes. - Taxes assessed for improvements, such as paying and sewers. - Taxes on your home or personal use property. - State and local sales taxes on property purchased for use in your farm business.
-Instead, treat these taxes as part of the cost of the property. - Other taxes not related to your farm business.
+• Federal income taxes, including your self-employment tax.
+However, you can deduct one-half of your self-employment tax on Form 1040, line 30.

+• Estate and gift taxes.

+• Taxes assessed for improvements, such as paving and sewers.

+• Taxes on your home or personal use property.

+• State and local sales taxes on property purchased for use in your farming business.
+Instead, treat these taxes as part of the cost of the property.

+• Other taxes not related to your farming business.

 Enter amounts you paid for gas, electricity, water, etc., for business use on the farm.
 Do not include personal utilities.
-You cannot deduct the base rate (including taxes) of the first telephone line into your residence, even if you use it for business.
-See the instructions for Schedule C, line 25, on page C-5.
+You cannot deduct the base rate (including taxes) of the first telephone line into your residence, even if you use it for your farming business.
+But you can deduct expenses you paid for your farming business that are more than the cost of the base rate for the first phone line.
+For example, if you had a second phone line, you can deduct the business percentage of the charges for that line, including the base rate charges.